 Recommendations for CBT

-Increasingly over many decades, CBT has become the first choice of therapy encouraged and recommended by the Government, Doctors and many other mental health professional bodies.
+Increasingly over many decades, CBT has become the first choice of therapy encouraged and recommended by the British Government, Doctors and many other mental health professional bodies.
 It is also advocated by clients who have reaped the benefits of CBT and recommended it to others.
-It is now the therapy of choice and most General Practitioners (GPs) will encourage their clients to seek help from a Cognitive Behavioural Therapist.
-It has the greatest efficacy of all the ‘talking therapies’.
+It is now the therapy of choice and most General Practitioners (GPs) will encourage their clients (who have mental health issues) to seek help from a Cognitive Behavioural Therapist.
+CBT has the greatest efficacy of all the ‘talking therapies’.
 Anyone researching the best treatment for mental health conditions will find the answer is consistently defined as CBT.